Denni Avdić: Early career

 Avdić was born in Huskvarna, Sweden.
-He was 15 years old he was signed by Danish Superliga club Brøndby IF.
-He played for Brøndby's reserve team in the Danish 2nd Division East – the third tier of Danish football – but did not play any senior games for the club.
+At 15 years old he was signed by Danish Superliga club Brøndby IF, playing for Brøndby's reserve team in the Danish 2nd Division East – the third tier of Danish football; never played any senior games for the club.
 In 2006, Avdić was released by Brøndby, as he wanted to live closer to his family in Sweden.

 IF Elfsborg

 He was picked up by IF Elfsborg in the Swedish Allsvenskan championship.
-When he was signed by Elfsborg, he was praised by Elfsborg officials as one of the greatest talents in Swedish football.
+When he was signed by Elfsborg, he was praised by its officials as one of the greatest talents in Swedish football.

 Avdić made his debut for Elfsborg in November 2006.
 He played from the start in Elfsborg's first ever Royal League match, and scored two goals in the 4–0 win over AIK.
-In the 2010 season of the Allsvenskan, Avdić changed position from attacking-midfielder to striker, his previous position as a youth player.
-He scored 19 goals, making him runner-up golden boot that season, after Alexander Gerndt who scored 20 goals.
+In the 2010 season of Allsvenskan, Avdić changed position from attacking-midfielder to striker, his previous position as a youth player.
+He scored 19 goals, making him runner-up golden boot that season; Alexander Gerndt scored 20 goals.
 Due to this he was sold the same season for a transfer fee of £2 million to Werder Bremen.

 Werder Bremen

-On 3 January 2011, Avdić became Werder Bremen's first new signing of the winter, as confirmed by the website of the German Bundesliga club.
+On 3 January 2011, Avdić became Werder Bremen's first new signing of that winter, as confirmed by the website of the German Bundesliga club.
 He signed a contract until summer 2014.
-He featured only on rare occasions for the team during the 2011–12 Bundesliga season. due to his repeating injuries.
-Before his loan to PEC Zwolle, Avdić played seven games in Bundesliga and 12 games for Werder's second team without scoring a single goal.
+He featured for the team only on rare occasions during the 2011–12 Bundesliga season. due to his repeated injuries.
+Before his loan to PEC Zwolle, Avdić played seven games in Bundesliga and 12 games for Werder's second team never scoring a single goal.

 Loan to PEC Zwolle

-On 29 August 2012, Avdić agreed to a loan to the Dutch football team PEC Zwolle in Eredivisie until the end of season 2013.
-And he scored his first goal for the club in his fourth game as a substitute.
-On 17 February 2013, in his 14th game against Feyenoord, Avdić made the match-winning 3–2 goal for Zwolle, which also meant his seventh goal at the time.
-This made him at the time the second best Swedish goalscorer in the 2012–13 season, only beaten by Zlatan Ibrahimović.
-Where experts claimed that he deserved a place in the Swedish national football team, due to Sweden's weak availability of good strikers.
+On 29 August 2012, Avdić agreed to a loan until the end of season 2013 to the Dutch football team PEC Zwolle in Eredivisie.
+He scored as a substitute his debut goal for the club in his fourth game.
+On 17 February 2013, in his 14th game, against Feyenoord, Avdić made the match-winning 3–2 goal for Zwolle.
+This was at the time his seventh cumulative goal count, the second best Swedish goalscorer in the 2012–13 season, exceeded by Zlatan Ibrahimović.
+Where experts claimed that he deserved a place in the Sweden national team, due to Sweden's unavailability of good strikers.